xjiang0104/level2-coding-challenge/README.md

+# Level 2 Coding Challenge — Java

-Overview
+## Overview

-This repository contains my Level 2 Coding Challenge completed in Java.
+This repository contains my **Level 2 Coding Challenge** completed in **Java**.
-It includes two assignments that demonstrate data processing and concurrency using core Java features only.
+It includes two assignments that demonstrate data processing and concurrency using core Java only (no external libraries).

+---

-Assignments
+## Assignments
-1. Aggregation & Grouping with Java Streams
+1️⃣ **Aggregation & Grouping with Java Streams**

-Reads a CSV dataset containing customer shopping data Performs aggregation and grouping using Java Streams Tasks implemented:
-Read data from CSV
-Count population by gender (transactions + unique customers) Find total sales by gender
-Find the most used payment method
-Find the day with the highest total sales

-Technologies: java.util.stream, BigDecimal, LocalDate, Collectors

-2. Producer–Consumer Problem using wait/notify
+2️⃣ **Producer–Consumer Problem using wait/notify**

-Implements the classic producer–consumer problem with proper thread synchronization Tasks implemented:
-Source container (integers + doubles)
-Destination container with same capacity
-Bounded queue with half capacity
-Producer thread writes to queue, waits when full Consumer thread reads from queue, waits when empty Tests verify data copied correctly in order

-Technologies: Thread, synchronized, wait(), notifyAll()

-Example Output

-Both assignments were executed successfully.
-The output screenshots are saved under Assignments output screenshots.pdf
+---

+## Project Structure
+CodingChallengeSolution/
+- AssignmentSolution_1/ — Aggregation & Grouping (Java Streams)
+- AssignmentSolution_2/ — Producer–Consumer (wait/notify)
+- Assignments output screenshots/ — Screenshots of successful runs

+---

+## How to Run
+Each assignment contains its own README with compile/run instructions.

+---

+## Notes
+- Pure Java implementation (no third-party libs)
+- Tested on Windows 10, Java 17
+- Detailed steps and outputs are shown in each assignment’s README